CaoimheOBrien/WebUIDesign_2025GroupProject/README.md

 - a university administrator who often finds it difficult to find and utilise the necessary tools as educational interfaces often cater towards students or educators. ​

 # 🔧 Key Features
-8. List core pages
+8. List core pages:
 Main Homepage; Student Homepage; Staff Homepage;

-10. Highlight dynamic or interactive elements (e.g. search, gallery, forms)
+9. Highlight dynamic or interactive elements:
+- Navigation buttons
+- Interactive & responsive navigation bar (burger menu when screen is smaller)
+- Forms
+- Search bar
+- Add topic/
+- Add module
+- Back buttons for each selection
+- Interactive quizzes

 11. Note responsiveness and accessibility efforts (e.g. mobile layout, alt text, colour contrast)
+- All images have an alt text.
+- As the screen gets smaller, the navigation bar turns into a burger menu
+-

 # 🛠️ Technologies Used
 11. Svelte.js